samjones00/docs/docs/_documentation/ztest.md

 ## Introducing SharpData!

-Before diving into the world of AutoCrud, we'd like to introduce the [SharpData](https://github.com/NetCoreApps/SharpData) .NET Core project - another tool providing an instant UI around multiple RDBMS's:
+Before diving into the world of AutoCrud, we'd like to introduce the [SharpData](https://github.com/NetCoreApps/SharpData) .NET Core project - another generic tool (useful for non .NET devs) providing an instant UI around multiple RDBMS's:

 > YouTube: [youtu.be/EJ-lDWshjcY](https://youtu.be/EJ-lDWshjcY)

 [![](https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/release-notes/v5.9/sharpdata-custom-appsettings.png)](https://youtu.be/EJ-lDWshjcY)

 An impressively capable .NET Core App that fits in its tiny **20kb .zip** footprint thanks to [Gist Desktop App's Architecture](https://sharpscript.net/docs/gist-desktop-apps).
-It's tiny dynamic #Script & Vue TypeScript code-base size also makes it highly customizable to tailor & further extend with different App requirements.
+It's tiny dynamic `#Script` & Vue TypeScript code-base size also makes it highly customizable to tailor & further extend with different App requirements.

 **SharpData** started out as a demonstration to show how productive [#Script](https://sharpscript.net) can be in the number of areas where a